sipeed/sipeed_wiki/docs/hardware/en/maixII/M2A/flash_system.md

 #### Burn steps

-Exteact your downloaded image file to get the `.img` file, run Etcher, click `Flash from file`, choose the extracted .img file, click `Select target` and choose your sdcard, click `Flash` to burn your sdcard, wait it for finishing.
+Extract your downloaded image file to get the `.img` file, run Etcher, click `Flash from file`, choose the extracted .img file, click `Select target` and choose your sdcard, click `Flash` to burn your sdcard, wait it for finishing.

 ![burn](./../../maixII/M2A/assets/95133.gif)